SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I do my sleep voice again, "…so soft…"

-Pinkie whispers in a somber tone, "I wish this were real."
+Pinkie whispers in a somber tone, "I wish this were for real."

 *Maybe it could be?*

-I nuzzle her chest as I listen to rhythmic beating of her heart.
+I nuzzle her chest as I listen to the rhythmic beating of her heart.

-*I kinda like this, it's nice.*
+*I really like this; it's nice.*

-I can feel her heart beat go up slightly.
+I can feel her heart rate go up slightly.

 We lay there for a good ten minutes or so, before I kiss her chest.